rhildred/figma2react/README.md

 We use 2 endpoints in this project:

 - `GET /v1/files/:file_key` - Get the JSON tree from a file.
 This is the main workhorse of this project and lays the skeleton of the React Components.
-- `GET /v1/images/:file_key` - When we identify nodes that are vectors or other nodes that can't directly be represented by `div`s, we have to render them as svgs.
+- `GET /v1/files/:file_key/images` - Get the URLs and download the images in to the public/img folder.

 ## Set up